The Living Encyclopedia of Consciousness

 BDNF & The TrkB Pathway

-A landmark 2021 study in Nature found that psychedelics promoted TrkB binding at 1,000x lower concentrations than ketamine, without requiring 5-HT₂A activation.
+A 2021 paper in Nature found psychedelics promoting TrkB binding at concentrations a thousandfold lower than ketamine, and doing it without needing 5-HT₂A at all.

 🧬